rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 ===
 type: section

 Read the [data downloading demonstration on the course page](https://rebeccaferrell.github.io/Lectures/data_download_demo.html).
-I hope that your forays into automated data downloading and cleaning are smoother than this one!
+I hope that your forays into automated data downloading and cleaning are smoother than this one was!